Jastano/Tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone that allows users to compose tweets and see them displayed instantly.
-Built with HTML, CSS, jQuery, and AJAX, it emphasizes responsive design and smooth user experience.This project was created as part of the Lighthouse Labs Web Development Bootcamp curriculum.
+Built with HTML, CSS, jQuery, and AJAX.This project was created as part of the Lighthouse Labs Web Development Bootcamp curriculum.

 ## Features